Your credit scores affect many important aspects of your life. From the moment you open your first charge account, you

 Does closing a credit card help or hurt a credit score?

 It’s more likely that closing a credit card will hurt your score more than it will help.
 If the credit card has a balance, it will definitely drop after you close the card.
 That’s because 30% of your score is based on credit utilization – the amount of available credit being used.

 When you close a credit card, there is no available credit, so the credit utilization calculation goes up to 100% immediately.
 As a result, your score drops.
 Even if the credit card has a zero balance, the total credit utilization – which considers all credit card balances and available credit – is better because there is unused credit available.

 If other credit cards have balances of over 30% of the credit limit, closing a single credit card could hurt your score.
 Also, if you have no other credit cards, or your only other cards are store credit cards (and they are closing a major credit card), your score could drop.

-The mix (or type) of credit is 10% of your overall score and looks at your experience with different types of credit products, including both credit cards and loans.
+The mix (or type) of credit is 10% of your overall score and looks at your experience with different kinds of credit products, including both credit cards and loans.
 Please note, closing the oldest credit card could impact your score in terms of credit age (15% of your score) as well as credit utilization.

 How often does a credit score change?

 Your credit score is like a snapshot picture.
 You can check your score one day and notice that it’s moved up or down from the previous day.

 Your score can change daily depending on how often your credit report is being updated.
 Creditors, lenders, courts, and others are continuously making updates to credit reports throughout the month and will change to reflect those updates.

 Will a prepaid credit card improve your credit score?